FHantke/brave-browser-wiki/IPFS-Features.md

   * sharing a local file using IPFS
   * sharing a local folder using IPFS

+### Gateway
+- [ ] Verify, on a new profile, you can load `brave://settings/ipfs`, click on the `Change` button for `IPFS public gateway address`, enter `https://cloudflare-ipfs.com/` and are presented with an interstitial page after loading `ipns://brantly.eth`.
+Click `Use a public gateway` and confirm you're taken to `https://cloudflare-ipfs.com/ipns/brantly.eth/#/`.

 ### Diagnostic page
 - [ ] Verify loading `brave://ipfs` redirects to `brave://ipfs-internals`
 - [ ] Verify, on a clean profile, visiting `brave://ipfs` will present you with an `Install and start` button, which will install and start an IPFS local node.
 Confirm you see `Node is running` under `IPFS node status`, `Stop`, `Restart`, and `My Node` buttons, and a dynamically updating `Connected peers:` count.